yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="operator_eq"></a>CSimpleStringT:: operator =

-Przypisuje nową wartość do `CSimpleStringT` obiektu.
+Przypisuje nową wartość do obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia